 With active compounds like gingerols and shogaols, ginger is a powerful anti-inflammatory, antiviral, antibacterial, and antioxidant ingredient (9).
 While more studies are needed to establish how ginger relieves cold symptoms, it is widely used in traditional medicine as a cough and cold remedy (10).
 You can chew on a piece of ginger with a sprinkle of salt or a drizzle of honey.
 You may also make ginger tea by boiling sliced or grated ginger with a cup of water.

-Turmeric, like ginger, has been used traditionally as a remedy for cough, cold, and inflammation.
+Turmeric, like ginger, has been used traditionally for cough, cold, and inflammation.
+It is one of the best herbal remedies for health and wellness.
 Curcumin, a potent antiviral, anti-inflammatory, and antioxidant, is the main active ingredient in turmeric that may help boost your immune system (11).
 A stronger immune function can help fight off the infection, whereas its anti-inflammatory effect can soothe an irritated throat as well as reduce nasal congestion.

 You can add a teaspoon of turmeric powder and a pinch of black pepper to a warm glass of milk for a soothing drink.
 Alternatively, make a turmeric salt-water gargle using a warm glass of water and half a teaspoon each of salt and turmeric powder.